- Akron High School

 Be Prepared

-The BNCF is one of NACAC's Lead Retrieval sites.
 You can pre-register for the fair at any time.
 By registering ahead of time, you will save time at the fair.
-After you register online, you will be able to print out a bar-coded sheet that you will bring with you to the fair.
-Many colleges and universities at the fair will be able to quickly scan this sheet and get your information automatically - without you having to fill out any cards.
+After you register online, you will be able to print out a QR coded sheet (or image on your phone) that you will bring with you to the fair.
+All colleges and universities at the fair will be able to quickly scan this code and get your information automatically - without you having to fill out any cards.
 You can use this time to talk to those college reps and get all your important questions answered.
 The data collected in this process is confidential and will not be used or released to anyone except those colleges that you allow to scan your sheet.
-If you forget your sheet, there will be printing kiosks available at the fair.

 Sponsors